 while simple, is not recommended in places where you need stronger proof

-Case In Point: If someone buys something from you, paying with a
+Case in Point: If someone buys something from you and pays with a

-credit card, and you do not have a written signature from them authorizing
+credit card, and you don't have a written signature from them authorizing

-written signature, you can prove who ordered it and stop the "charge
+their written signature, you can prove who ordered it and stop the charge

-An Ink Signature is a box you can put in your web form where
+An Ink Signature is a box you can put in your Web form

 - Drawing it with a mouse